essif-lab/framework/docs/terms/business-transaction.md

 typeid: business-transaction
 stage: draft
 hoverText: "Business Transaction: the exchange of goods, services, funds, or data between some Parties (called Participants of the Transaction)."
+glossaryText: "the exchange of goods, services, funds, or data between some %Parties% (called %Participants% of the %Transaction%)."
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl'